 A father of 9 and an outdoor enthusiast, Dr. Spendlove also enjoys hiking, camping, swimming, bicycling, and attending sporting events with his wife and children.

-Dr. Cayer grew up in New Hampshire and then completed her undergraduate and graduate education in Arizona where she fell in love with the desert (not so much the 120-degree heat though!).
+Dr. Cayer was grew up in New Hampshire and then completed her undergraduate and graduate education in Arizona where she fell in love the desert (not so much the 120 degree heat though!).
 Utah has given her a wonderful balance of the New England and Arizona climates, and she plans to stick around for quite some time.
-She and her partner of 9 years enjoy road trips, weekend getaways into the mountains, and exercising their corgi-border collie, Tiny, who requires a lot of attention.
+She and her partner enjoy road trips, weekend getaways into the mountains, and exercising their corgi-border collie, Tiny, who requires a lot of attention.

-Derra Gullickson, Psy.D. is a small-town-Minnesota native who moved to Utah from Chicago, Illinois to begin working at Wasatch Behavioral Health in 2017 as a Health Service Psychology Intern.
-She began her Psychology Residency with PAS in August 2018 and was hired as a Licensed Psychologist in October 2019.
+Derra Gullickson, Psy.D., is the PAS Administrative Supervisor.
+She is a small-town-Minnesota native who moved to Utah from Chicago, Illinois to begin working at Wasatch Behavioral Health in 2017 as a Health Service Psychology Intern.
+She began her Psychology Residency with PAS in August 2018, and was hired as Licensed Psychologist in October 2019.

 Outside of the office, Dr. Gedge enjoys cooking, baking, reading, (sometimes) hiking, and spending time with her adorable cat.

-Lindsey Mendoza, M. A., is in the final year of her doctoral degree in Counseling Psychology at Northwest University in Kirkland, WA.
-She will be joining Wasatch Behavioral Health for the year at Provo Family Clinic.
+Lindsey Marshall, Psy.D., graduated with her doctoral degree in Counseling Psychology at Northwest University in Kirkland, WA.
 Lindsey has a special interest in neuropsychological assessment for children with Autism and other developmental concerns.
 As a Clinician, Lindsey practices Acceptance and Commitment Therapy, Motivational Interviewing, and Gottman Method Couples Therapy.
-She believes in unconditional inclusion and deeply understands the impact that ethnicity, class, gender, sexuality, religion, body type, and levels of ability have on individual well-being.
+She believes in unconditional inclusion and deeply understands the impact that ethnicity, class, gender, sexuality, religion, body type, and levels of ability have on individual wellbeing.